Now enrolling · 2025

 Neural Networks for RL

 Before building DQNs, students need to understand neural networks.
-This week covers the basics: layers, activation functions, backpropagation, and how a network learns to approximate functions — setting the stage for Deep RL.
+Layers, activation functions, backpropagation, and function approximation — everything that sets the stage for Deep RL.

 09